meskoj/Research-Trac-/README.md

 # Research Track 1: first assignment
-This is the script for the first assignment of the course Research Track 1 at UniGE.
+This is the script for the first assignment of the course Research Track 1 at the university of Genoa.

+## Environment and goal
+The environment used in this project is a 2D playground in which is present a moving robot that can interact with some tokens positioned in the area.
+Some function, such as the one to control the motor or to see the surround tokens, have been provided with the simulator and are part of the class Robot().
+While the ones used in the assignment.py have been built to accomplish the tasks.
+For more information about the environment and the class is possible to see this [repository](https://github.com/CarmineD8/python_simulator/tree/assignment23).

+In this case, the playground is organized in this way:
+* At the start the robot is on the top-left corner
-In this assignment was given an arena, some tokens and a robot.
-The goal is to let the robot brings all the tokens in the same position.
+* There are 6 golden tokens positioned around the so called _arena_ The final goal is to let the robot bring all the tokens to the same position.
 ## How to run the program
+The simulator requires a Python 2.7 installation, the [pygame](https://www.pygame.org) library, [PyPyBox2D](https://pypi.org/project/pypybox2d/2.1-r331/), and [PyYAML](https://pypi.org/project/PyYAML/).
-In order to run the script, clone the folder and with the terminal go inside the folder robot-sim.
+In order to run the script, clone the folder and go inside the folder robot-sim.
 Once there is possible to write the following command to run the script.

 ```bash